koenvervloesem/raspberry-pi-home-automation/README.rst

 Errata
 ******

-See the `ERRATA <ERRATA>`_ document for the list of errors in the book and their corrections.
+See the `ERRATA <ERRATA.rst>`_ document for the list of errors in the book and their corrections.

 *******
 License